anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

-Note here that every read has a deletion and the correct consensus call would be "AAA", but due to the mapper's freedom in gap-placement at the single-read level, the plurality sequence is "AAAA"---the deletion is missed.
+Note here that every read has a deletion and the correct consensus call would be "AAA", but due to the mapper's freedom in gap-placement at the single-read level, the plurality sequence is "AAAA"---so the deletion is missed.
 Local realignment, which plurality does not do, but which could be considered as implicit in the Quiver algorithm, essentially pushes the gaps here to the same column, thus identifying